percona/k8spsmdb-docs/docs/expose.md

 can assign a [Kubernetes Service  :octicons-link-external-16:](https://kubernetes.io/docs/concepts/services-networking/service/) to each Pod.

+!!! note

+    Particularly, Service per Pod will allow application to take care of Cursor tracking instead of relying on a single service.
+This solves the problem of CursorNotFound errors when the Serivce transparently cycles between the mongos instances while client is still iterating the cursor on some large collection.

 This feature can be configured in the `replsets` (for MondgoDB instances Pod) and `sharding` (for mongos Pod) sections of the [deploy/cr.yaml  :octicons-link-external-16:](https://github.com/percona/percona-server-mongodb-operator/blob/main/deploy/cr.yaml)